valanm22/documentation/learn/getting_started/quick_start.md

 ## Step 4: Web interface

-MeiliSearch offers an out-of-the-box web interface where you can test MeiliSearch interactively.
-You can access it on your browser at: `http://127.0.0.1:7700`.
+MeiliSearch offers an out-of-the-box web interface where you can test it interactively.
+While MeiliSearch is running, you can access it on your browser at `http://127.0.0.1:7700`.

 <MovieGif />